 The HCC program utilizes the Coordinated Assessment Model, focusing on aligning the needs of individuals experiencing homelessness with referrals to services addressing their needs.
 Providers conduct coordinated assessments to rapidly and effectively match a participant's needs to available housing and services.
 Further, the coordinated assessment system standardizes the access and assessment process and coordinates referrals across the local service area.
-Since the implementation of the HCC program in 2014, a total of 163,078 coordinated assessments have been completed.
-Of those individuals assessed, 9,788 homeless individuals were rapidly re-housed, 4,266 were placed in permanent supportive housing, and another 2,472 were placed in affordable housing.
-According to a January 2019 https://hhs.texas.gov/sites/default/files/documents/lawsreport by HHSC, available at regulations/reports-presentations/2018/rider73-healthy-community-collaboratives-dec-2018.pdf, HCC has resulted in participants reporting significantly lower incidences of arrests, lower severity of substance use and psychiatric crises, and higher rates of employment, Both housed and unhoused participants reported better outcomes, but the positive outcomes were greater for those housed.
+During the 18-month window of September 1, 2016, through February 28, 2018 - the most recent for which data was available - 25,512 individuals were enrolled in the HCC program.
+Over 4,300 HCC participants were housed by HCC providers since the start of fiscal year 2017, and another 400 individuals who were enrolled were able to self-resolve their homeless status by reuniting with family, moving in with friends, or obtaining housing independently.
+HCC participants were likely to experience a number of positive outcomes related to securing housing and employment, addressing behavioral health service needs, and reducing rates of substance use and justice system involvement.
+The report is available on HHSC's website at the following address: https://hhs.texas.gov/sites/default/files/documents/laws-regulations/reports-presentations/2018/rider73-healthy-community-collaboratives-dec-2018.pdf